Saturday, 1 August 2015

 Dennis Wheatley 1897-1977

-He published his first novel “Three Inquisitive People” in 1933 and it sold very well, and he went on with his writing career.
+He published his first novel “Three Inquisitive People” in 1933.
 His heroes are usually aristocratic and independent minded and often pretty ruthless in how they achieve their ends.
 He is not greatly sympathetic to left wingers but he is usually fair to them, and while there are times when he comes across as dated, and bigoted, generally speaking, he was a good story teller.
-His works are well researched and while he is not an elegant word smith, he knows how to keep a readers’ attention and to be a page turner.
+His books are well researched and while he is not an elegant word smith, he knows how to keep the readers’ attention and to be a page turner.
 His Gregory Sallust series, about a former army officer who is involved in spying during World War Two, and who marries a beautiful German aristocrat who is anti-Hitler, are said to have been a partial inspiration for the James Bond novels.

 Dennis Wheatley was married twice, and died in 1977.